Netherlands3D/Netherlands3D.github.io/docs/docs/developers/projects.md

 the project framework, offering a powerful tool for spatial analysis and geographic data management in the Netherlands3D platform.

-## Frequently Asked Questions (FAQ)

-### Why don't I see the changes to the empty project?

-The asset for the empty project[^1] is added to the `.gitignore` file to prevent unintentional changes while working on the project.
-This asset is a ScriptableObject in Unity, which is particularly susceptible to unintentional modifications during in-editor work.
-ScriptableObjects often contain configuration data that should remain stable across different environments and users.
-To avoid accidental changes being committed to the repository, the empty project file is ignored by Git.

-However, if you need to make deliberate changes to the empty project file, you can explicitly add the modified file to your Git repository using the --force argument with the `git add` command.
-This ensures that only intentional changes are tracked and pushed to the repository, preserving the integrity of the default project across different deployments and environments.

 [^1]: https://github.com/Netherlands3D/twin/blob/main/Assets/Scriptables/CurrentProject.asset
 [^2]: https://github.com/Netherlands3D/twin/tree/main/Assets/Scriptables